sylvaticus/BetaML.jl/docs/src/tutorials/A regression task - sharing bike demand prediction/betaml_tutorial_regression_sharingBikes.md

 end
 ```

 We can now run the hyperparameter optimisation function with some "reasonable" ranges.
-To obtain repetable results we call `tuneHyperParameters` with `rng=copy(FIXEDRNG)`, where `FIXEDRNG` is a fixed-seeded random number generator guaranteed to maintain the same stream of random numbers even between different julia versions.
+To obtain replicable results we call `tuneHyperParameters` with `rng=copy(FIXEDRNG)`, where `FIXEDRNG` is a fixed-seeded random number generator guaranteed to maintain the same stream of random numbers even between different julia versions.
 That's also what we use for our unit tests.

 ```@example betaml_tutorial_regression_sharingBikes
 (bestRme,bestMaxDepth,bestMaxFeatures,bestMinRecords) = tuneHyperParameters("DecisionTree",xtrain,ytrain,xval,yval,